Seraaron/agora/srd/Development Sessions.md

 ![[Session Zero Checklist]]

-#que Session zeroes aren't required for [[Pitching and Planning#One-shot Sessions|one-shot sessions]] or [[Pitching and Planning#Stand-alone Scenarios|stand-alone scenarios]] but you should still brief the players on the game before you hand out character sheets and start playing.
+#question Session zeroes aren't required for [[Pitching and Planning#One-shot Sessions|one-shot sessions]] or [[Pitching and Planning#Stand-alone Scenarios|stand-alone scenarios]] but you should still brief the players on the game before you hand out character sheets and start playing.

 ## Later Dev Sessions

 After you begin playing your characters and really start to dig into playing a campaign, it's a good idea to plan to run an extra development session between every [[Campaign Arcs|arc]], even if no one specifically asked for one.

-#que One dev session every 10-20 sessions is a good rate, but you may find you need to use them more or less frequently, depending on your preferred pace.
+#question One dev session every 10-20 sessions is a good rate, but you may find you need to use them more or less frequently, depending on your preferred pace.

 **These later dev sessions can be used to achieve several things at once:**